reruo321/OS-Self-Study/_Appendix/Linux/User ID/README.md

     $ logname

 ### 2. Effective User ID
-**Effective User ID** is an ID which is normally the same as *Real User ID*, but can be changed to give files accessing privilege to a user, which files can be only accessed by a privileged user.
+**Effective User ID(EUID)** is an ID which is normally the same as *Real User ID*, but can be changed to give files accessing privilege to a user, which files can be only accessed by a privileged user.
 (Example: *root*)

 We can know it by using a command, `whoami`.